Dark matter mounds from the collapse of supermassive stars: a general-relativistic analysis: Results

 Such details in the underlying distribution function are relevant for future GWs observation because the different density and velocity distribution close to the BH will inevitably impact on accretion and dynamical friction within the 4 year EMRI inspiral~\cite{Vicente:2025gsg}.
-In particular Fig.~\ref{fig:LIF_comparison} illustrates the differences in the distribution function for the two cases in the projected parameter space of radial and tangential velocities of DM particles as perceived by an observer in the local inertial frame (LIF) at $6M$.
+In particular Fig.~\ref{fig:LIF_comparison} illustrates the differences in the distribution function for the two cases in the projected parameter space of radial and tangential velocities of DM particles as perceived by an observer in the local inertial frame (LIF) associated to the rest frame of the DM particle ensemble at $6M$.

 The impact on EMRI waveforms will be investigated in upcoming work along with a discussion on potential insights into the formation history of SMBHs.